Pawel1894/dictionary-web/README.md

 ### Motivation

-My main goal for this project was to practice my vitest, testing library and tanstackquery skills.
-It contains quite a few cool features such as PWA and caching.
+My main goal for this project was to practice using Vitest, Testing Library and TanStack Query.
+It also contains cool features, such as a PWA and caching.

 ### Website